RightsandWrongsgit/ARMTEC/theme/twig.md

 ## Sub-theming

 Drupal themes have TWIG Templates.
-If you want to change something in the way your current theme displays something on your website you can, in a lot of cases, [create a customer subtheme](../theme/subtheming.md)
+If you want to change something in the way your current theme displays something on your website you can, in a lot of cases, [create a custom subtheme](../theme/subtheming.md)

 ## Edit TWIG Templates